 Bugungu Wildlife Reserve

 Bugungu Wildlife Reserve is located in the northwestern part of Uganda near Murchison Falls National Park in the Rift Valley escarpment.
-The reserve is made up of the savannah type of vegetation and seasonal wetlands.
-Bugungu Wildlife Reserve was established in 1968 to protect the ecological system of the area.
+It is made up of savannah-type vegetation and seasonal wetlands.
+Bugungu Wildlife Reserve was established in 1968 to protect the area’s ecological system.
 It covers an area of about 473 square kilometers.
-It was first gazette in 1963 as a controlled hunting area.
+It was first gazetted in 1963 as a controlled hunting area.

-The reserve also consists of the Karuma Wildlife Reserve and part of the Murchison Falls National Park.
-It also acts as a buffer zone and it is well known for the chimpanzee trekking since it also consists of the Budongo forest reserve.
+The reserve also consists of the Karuma Wildlife Reserve and part of Murchison Falls National Park.
+It acts as a buffer zone and is well known for chimpanzee trekking since it also consists of the Budongo forest reserve.

-Bugungu is home to over 240 bird species which include the savannah residential and migratory birds.
-These include the Saddle-billed stock, Abyssinian ground horn bill, the rare shoe bill, dark chanting Goshawk, white-browed sparrow weaver, black-billed wood dove, swamp flycatcher, and many others.
-The wildlife in this reserve includes; lions, elephants, warthogs, waterbucks, Uganda Kobs, and many other small mammals.
+Bugungu is home to over 240 bird species, including savannah residents and migratory birds.
+These include the Saddle-billed stork, Abyssinian ground hornbill, the rare shoebill, dark chanting Goshawk, white-browed sparrow weaver, black-billed wood dove, swamp flycatcher, and many others.
+The wildlife in this reserve includes lions, elephants, warthogs, waterbucks, Uganda Kobs, and many other small mammals.

 What to see in the Bugungu Wildlife Reserve (Attractions)